TheOdinProject/curriculum/nodeJS/express-basics/Express-Lesson-2.md

 MVC is another common concept in web development and also something that is likely to come up in an interview question.
 MVC stands for _Model, View, Controller_ and refers to the architecture of your code.
 Basically, it is a way to organize your application by separating all of the actions into 3 main components: Models, Views and Controllers.

-**Models** are the basic building blocks of your database.
+<span id="model">**Models**</span> are the basic building blocks of your database.
 So for every entry in your DB (books, authors, etc. in our Library Project), you'll create a model that holds the details of that entry.
 Models define the types of information that get used by your views and controllers.

-**Views** are, of course, the component that generates the UI for your application.
+<span id="view">**Views**</span> are, of course, the component that generates the UI for your application.
 In our case, we've selected a templating engine that uses data supplied by a controller to display the desired information.

-**Controllers** are the components that decide what view to display and what information is going to be put into it.
+<span id="controller">**Controllers**</span> are the components that decide what view to display and what information is going to be put into it.

 #### MVC Example